 There's something so special about spring weddings, from the abundance of flowers to the pastel colors to the gorgeous garden-inspired details.
 Not to mention, it's a season of welcome changes: The weather grows warmer, the days get longer, and everything comes alive.
-We associate the season with pastel palettes—think pinks, purples, whites, baby blues—and pretty blooms, both details that translate perfectly to springtime wedding decor.
+We tend to associate the season with pastel palettes—think pinks, purples, whites, baby blues—and delicate, pretty blooms, both details that translate perfectly to springtime wedding décor.
 In fact, when marrying in the spring, our general advice is to get inspired by the season!

-Since spring is a time of blossoming florals, embrace in-season blooms like tulips, hyacinths, daffodils, and garden roses in your floral arrangements to save money and get more bang for your buck.
-If flowers aren't your thing, we have plenty of spring wedding inspiration for you.
-Keep reading to see what makes us think of spring, but remember, you can use these beautiful arrangements and decor ideas in any season.
-After all, we are fans of blooming flowers, soft colors, and fresh ideas year-round.
+Since spring is a time of blossoming florals, consider embracing in-season blooms like tulips, hyacinths, daffodils, and garden roses in your floral arrangements to save money and get more bang for your buck.
+But if flowers aren't your thing, we still have plenty of spring wedding inspiration for you.
+Keep reading to see what makes us think of springtime, but remember, you can use these beautiful arrangements and décor ideas in any season.
+After all, we are fans of blooming flowers, soft colors, and fresh ideas all year long.

 Embrace a Pastel Palette

 For a surprise pop of pastel, consider filling rustic crates with an abundance of delphinium blooms.
-We especially love how this installation contrasts with the church’s more traditional entryway, which is dressed with climbing jasmine and ivy.
+We especially love how this installation contrasts with the church’s more traditional entryway, which is dressed in climbing jasmine and ivy.